 After reading the word 5D printing, most of the guys think that what the hell is going on.
 How one dimension get adding to the new technology of printing?
-What is 5d printing?
-What are the applications of it?
-In this article, we will give you all the information about it.
+Today we need different and advanced technologies to make the final product more efficient with less manufacturing time.
+And 5D Printing is the best example.
+It having more advantages than 3D Printing.
+In this article, we will have all information about this printing technology.

 Overview of 3D, 4D & 5D printing.